 Why Insurance Companies Deny or Underpay Repairs

-You filed your claim, got an estimate, and now your insurance company says they won't cover the full repair.
-This happens more often than most people realize.
-About 1 in 5 auto body claims results in a dispute over repair costs.
+You filed your claim, got an estimate, and now the insurance company says they won't cover the full repair.
+This happens more often than most people realize, roughly 1 in 5 auto body claims ends in a dispute over repair costs.

 Common Reasons for Denied or Reduced Payments

-• Pre-existing damage.
-The adjuster says some of the damage was already there before the accident.
-They'll point to rust, old scratches, or unrelated dents to reduce the payout.
+- Pre-existing damage.
+The adjuster says some of the damage was there before the accident.
+They'll point to rust, old scratches, or unrelated dents to cut the payout.

-• Aftermarket parts substitution.
-Your estimate uses OEM parts, but the insurer only approves cheaper aftermarket alternatives.
-The price difference on a single fender can be $200-400.
+- Aftermarket parts substitution.
+Your estimate calls for OEM parts, but the insurer only approves cheaper aftermarket alternatives.
+The price gap on a single fender can be $200–400.

-• Labor rate disputes.
-The insurer's "prevailing rate" for your area might be $52/hour while local shops charge $65-75/hour.
+- Labor rate disputes.
+The insurer's "prevailing rate" for your area might be $52 per hour while local shops charge $65–75.
 That gap adds up fast on a 20-hour repair.

-• Betterment charges.
-If your car had worn tires or an old battery that gets replaced during repair, the insurer may deduct for the "improvement" to your vehicle.
+- Betterment charges.
+If worn tires or an old battery gets replaced during the repair, the insurer may deduct for the "improvement" to your vehicle.

 What to Do When Your Claim Is Denied